‹ Return to How tos

 If you choose to create a new deployment from a version that has a Failed status, then you must correct the cause of the failure before creating the deployment.
 Otherwise, the deployment will likely fail again.

 • View details – Choose this option to view the container entry and public endpoint parameters of the selected deployment version.
 You can also view the container logs for the deployment in case you need to diagnose a failed deployment.
-For more information, see Viewing the container logs of your Amazon Lightsail container services.
+For more information, see View container service logs.